-Effective July 1, 2024, all returning support staff who are paid an hourly rate, shall receive a 6% per hour rate increase.
-This percentage rate increase shall apply to work performed on or after July 1, 2024.
+Effective July 1, 2026, all returning support staff who are paid an hourly rate, shall receive a \$1.00 per hour rate increase.
+This hourly rate increase shall apply to work performed on or after July 1, 2026.
 Support staff who work in more than one category of position for which there are different hourly rates, will continue to receive different hourly rates.

-Returning employees in the categories of Occupational Therapist and Sign Language Interpreter shall receive a 3.5% increase in annual salary.
+Returning employees in the categories of Occupational Therapist and Sign Language Interpreter shall receive a 3.75% increase in annual salary.